 #2: HIKE TO A WATERFALL

-Go chase those White Mountains waterfalls!
-But start your journey at Arethusa Falls in Crawford Notch.
+We don't care what that song says...we encourage you to go chase those White Mountains waterfalls (safely, of course!
+Why not start your journey at Arethusa Falls in Crawford Notch?
 This captivating 160' waterfall is named after the Arethusa of Greek mythology, a nymph who turned into a fountain.
 Today, the feeling of palpable magic at the base of this cascade has made it one of the most popular waterfalls in all of the White Mountains.

 To reach Arethusa, pack your hiking shoes, snacks, and water, and park at the large trailhead lot.
 You have 1.5 miles of rocky, rooty walking to get to the waterfall, but the woods are wonderful this time of year, and Arethusa awaits.
 If you're with little ones, make a game out of spotting chipmunks, wildflowers, and other interesting outdoorsy things along the way; your hike will fly by in a haze of happy summer memories.

 Ready to see some more cascades?
-Read up on 5 Quick Waterfall Hikes in the White Mountains!
+Head to our waterfalls page or read up on some of our favorite Stunning Waterfall Walks in the White Mountains!

 #4: EXPLORE THE DISCOVERY TRAIL INTERPRETIVE SITE